 Treatment for Hemophilia

-When a person with hemophilia A or hemophilia B has a small cut or scrape, the hurt blood vessel gets smaller and the platelets make a plug.
+When a person with hemophilia A or hemophilia B has a small cut or scrape, the injured blood vessel gets smaller and the platelets make a plug.
 This is usually enough to stop the bleeding.
-You can help by pressing down on the cut with a bandage can help stop the bleeding.
+Applying pressure on the cut with a bandage can help stop the bleeding.
 More severe bleeding and bleeding inside the body must be treated as soon as possible.
 Bleeding inside the body can fill joints, muscles, and organs and cause damage.

 The treatment for a person with hemophilia focuses on reducing bleeding and preventing rebleeding and allowing healing.
-One of the strategies is to replace the clotting factor he is missing into his body.
+One of the strategies is to replace the clotting factor he or she is missing.
 This is called "factor replacement therapy."
 Most people with hemophilia just call it "taking factor".
-The factor, also known as factor concentrate or clotting factor concentrate, which often comes as a white powder in a glass vial.
-When a person with hemophilia needs to take factor, he adds liquid to the powder and mixes until it dissolves.
-He then injects the liquid factor into a vein in his arm with a needle.
+The factor, also known as factor concentrate or clotting factor concentrate, which often comes as a white dry powder in a glass vial.
+When a person with hemophilia needs to take factor, they add the liquid to the powder and mix until it dissolves.
+They then inject the liquid factor into a vein with a needle.
 The clotting factor goes right into the blood where it is needed.
 The clotting factor helps a fibrin clot to form and the bleeding stops.
 Additionally, there is “non-replacement therapy” which does not treat a bleeding episode but can prevent bleeding and reduce the need for factor replacement for bleeding episodes.
 Finally, your HTC may use a class of drugs called antifibrinolytics (Aminocaproic acid and Tranexamic acid) as adjunctive therapy.
 It is often used to improve overall healing and treat skin, menstrual and mucosal bleeding.
 It comes in an intravenous, oral, and nasal forms.
 The chapter called Treatment tells more about taking factor, non-replacement therapies and antifibrinolytics.

 People with hemophilia usually see a team of experts for their medical care.
 This is called comprehensive care.
 These experts are part of a hemophilia treatment center (HTC), also called a comprehensive care center.
 The Treatment chapter tells all about comprehensive care.
 This kind of care has been shown to reduce problems from hemophilia, save money, and extend life.